ivoarch/calavera-wm/README.md

 (This will start swm on display :1 of the host foo.bar.)

-In order to display status info in the bar, you can do something like this in your .xinitrc:

-    while true ; do
-        xsetroot -name "$(acpi -b | awk 'sub(/,/,"") {print $3, $4}')" sleep 1m
-    done &
-    exec swm

 Configuration
 -------------
 The configuration of swm is done by creating a custom conf.h